davideyre/bug-flow/readme.md

 ## Overview
 A nextflow-based pipeline for processing bacterial sequencing data generated using Illumina sequencing platforms.
 Uses a docker image for running the pipeline.

 This is intended to be an example of what is possible with nextflow rather than a polished pipeline.
-However, it does provide a way of approximately replicating the pipeline used by the Modernising Medical Microbiology consortium, based at the University of Oxford
+However, it does provide a way of approximately replicating the pipeline used by the Modernising Medical Microbiology consortium, based at the University of Oxford.

+The pipeline uses these tools:

+fastQC —> bbDUK for adapter removal
+  —> fastQC
+  —> BWA mem —> bcftools for variant calling and filtering —> spades for de novo assembly

 ## Installation
 Requires a local installation of